kulovema2012/NCA-toolkit-Thai-text-Github/GIT_WORKFLOW.md

 # Git Workflow for NCA-toolkit-Thai-text

-This document outlines the Git workflow for maintaining stable versions and deploying to Google Cloud.
+This document outlines the Git workflow for maintaining stable versions and deploying to Railway.

 ## Branch Structure

 - **stable-main**: Contains the stable, well-tested version of the code
-- **main**: Deployment branch that triggers CI/CD pipeline to Google Cloud
+- **main**: Deployment branch that triggers CI/CD pipeline to Railway
 - **feature/\***: Feature branches for new development work
+- **deploy/\***: Temporary deployment branches for testing specific features

 ## Workflow for Development